Home

 • For 2nd and 3rd year students: Deadline to prioritize electives (PRO) in Studentweb

-(Administration assigns courses according to priority and capacity of the courses.
-You will get an email when subjects are assigned and that you must registers for teaching and assessment in the assigned subject before semester start, in order to get access to teaching information in MittUiB)
+Administration assigns courses according to priority and capacity of the courses, given by the program board, with the aim of assigning either 1st or 2nd choice to all students. .
+You will get an e-mail when courses are assigned and that you must registers for teaching and assessment in the assigned course before teaching start, in order to get access to information about teaching in MittUiB.

 • Deadline to complete the entire semester registration.
 (5 steps after pressing the big green button in Studentweb)

-Please check that you are registered for teaching and exams in all subjects you will complete this semester.
+Please check that you are registered for teaching and exams in all courses you will complete this semester.
 You may check this in either UiBTreet or Studentweb

 • Deadline for paying the semester fee